solversa/Master-Thesis-Brain-Machine-Interface/README.md

 --------------------------
 ## Further Approaches
 * #### CROSS-TRIAL ENCODING:
-Instead of trying to simply recon- struct the input trial, the CAE now had to reconstruct a different trial belonging to the same class.9 This strategy can be considered as a special case of the generalized framework for auto-encoders proposed by Wang et al. (2014).10 Given nC trials for a class C , n2C or nC (nC − 1) pairs of input and target trials can be formed depending on whether pairs with identical trials are included.
+Instead of trying to simply reconstruct the input trial, the CAE now had to reconstruct a different trial belonging to the same class.9 This strategy can be considered as a special case of the generalized framework for auto-encoders proposed by Wang et al. (2014).10 Given nC trials for a class C , n2C or nC (nC − 1) pairs of input and target trials can be formed depending on whether pairs with identical trials are included.
 This increases the number of training examples by a factor depending on the partitioning of the dataset with respect to the different classes.
 As for the basic auto-encoding scheme, the training objective is to minimize a reconstruction error.
 In this sense, it is unsupervised training but the trials are paired for training using knowledge about their class labels.
 We found that using the distance based on the dot product worked best as reconstruction error.
 <br />
 <br />
 [Source: Sebastian Stober, Avital Sternin, Adrian M. Owen & Jessica A. Grahn (2016),